 WHAT SHOULD YOU EXPECT WHEN VISITING THE DENTIST?

-The first step in addressing what may be contributing to your little one’s sensitive teeth will involve a standard x-ray.
-This is to identify what may be causing the problem.
+The first step in addressing what may be contributing to your little one’s tooth sensitivity will involve a standard x-ray to identify what may be causing the problem.
 For example, the x-ray may reveal that your little one has a cavity that intensifies when it comes in contact with hot or cold food and beverages.

 Additionally, these exams can determine if the root of the tooth has become exposed.
 Or if the tooth has lost a large amount of enamel.
 The reasons for tooth sensitivity can be varied.
-And x-rays can help either pinpoint issues that may be contributing to sensitivity problems or rule them out entirely.
-That aside, some of the more common treatments…
+X-rays can help either pinpoint issues that may be contributing to sensitivity problems or rule them out entirely.
+That aside, some of the more common treatments include

 - Fluoride treatments – This approach involves applying fluoride directly to the tooth, which, in turn, minimizes pain while also strengthening the enamel.
 The dental practitioner may also recommend that parents guide their children in performing home-based fluoride treatments as well.

 - Desensitizing toothpaste – Over-the-counter specialty toothpaste like Sensodyne can help resolve tooth sensitivity that stems from receding gums.
 Although rare, it is entirely possible for young children to experience gum problems.
 Once the dentist can rule out of other dental problems that may be causing sensitivity problems.
 He or she will recommend these types of toothpaste as a means of providing pain relief.

 - Gum grafts – If tooth sensitivity is correlated with receding gums, the dentist may recommend a surgical gum graft.
 The procedure entails transplanting gum tissue from one area of the patient’s mouth and moving it to another area.
 One that has less gum tissue and is causing the root of the tooth to become exposed.